Universality of Strength of Yukawa Couplings, Quark Singlets and Strength of CP Violation: Exact numerical results

-The exact numerical results of Eq. (\ref{out1}) show that a good fit quark masses and mixing, including the strength of CP violation can be obtained in the USY framework with the addition of one down-type singlet quark.
-This result differs from the one obtained in Ref.\cite{Higuchi:2006sx}, where two singlet quarks were required.
-Comparison of Eqs. (\ref{out1}, \ref{out2}) shows that the use of the effective down-type mass matrix is an excellent approximations, as anticipated.
+\end{itemize} The exact numerical results of Eq. (\ref{out1}) show that a good fit of the quark masses and mixing, including the strength of CP violation can be obtained in the USY framework with the addition of one down-type singlet quark.
+Comparison of Eqs. (\ref{out1}, \ref{out2}) shows that the use of the effective down-type mass matrix is an excellent approximation, as anticipated.
+Furthermore, the off-diagonal elements $\mathcal{U}_{ij}$ of the FCNC mixing matrix are very small.
+Using the expressions given in \cite{Knunu}, and these elements we have computed e.g. the branching ratio of $K^{+}\rightarrow\pi^{+}\nu\overline{\nu}$.
+We have found that our FCNC mixing matrix elements have no significant influence on the associated EWPM's.

 It is important to verify that a good fit of quark masses and mixing, including the strength of CP violation is obtained in a non-singular region of parameter space, so that the results are stable.
 This was verified by doing a numerical scan of the parameter space.
 We chose only a region of the full parameter space where we expect to obtain good results.
-The input parameter space consists of the parameters $(\alpha _{u},\,\beta _{u}\,,\,\alpha _{d},\,\beta _{d},\,ip_{1},\,ip_{2},-\,p_{3},\,\mu _{o})$.
+The input parameter space consists of the parameters $(\alpha_{u},\,\beta_{u}\,,\,\alpha_{d},\,\beta_{d},\, ip_{1},\, ip_{2},-\, p_{3},\,\mu_{o})$.
 For each of these, we chose initial and final values and a step.
-We maintained the top and bottom mass at fixed values of $181$ and $3.0$ GeV's at $M_{Z}.$ We obtained a dense set of points around the values presented in the above example, all of them corresponding to values of masses and mixing allowed by the experimental data.
+We maintained the top and bottom mass at fixed values of $171$ and $2.9$ GeV's at $M_{Z}.$ We obtained a dense set of points around the values presented in the above example, all of them corresponding to values of masses and mixing allowed by the experimental data.